-- (a) a document in the form specified by the Board for this purpose setting out: - (i) his or her qualifications and eligibility to be a Director; - (ii) his or her skills, knowledge and experience and their relevance to discharging his or her duties as a director of the Company; - (iii) whether he or she has any interest or is aware of any matter which would affect his or her independence (including any matter relevant to the assessment of whether he or she would be an Independent Director); - (iv) whether he or she holds an office or has an interest in property whereby, whether directly or indirectly, duties or interests may be created that could conflict with the interests of a Director of the Company; - (v) such matters as are necessary to determine whether he or she meets the requirements of the Fit and Proper Policy; and - (vi) any other matter the Board reasonably requires; and - (b) a written consent to act as a Director. - 4.4.3 The documentation submitted in accordance with rule 4.4.2 must be received by the Secretary at least 60 days before the AGM at which the election is to take place. - 4.4.4 The Secretary must submit all nominations to the Board.
-The Board may reject a nomination if: - (a) the Board is not satisfied that the nominee is eligible to be a Director; - (b) having regard to relevant considerations including the range of skills, knowledge and experience on the Board and the requirements of the Act, the PHI Legislation, and the Prudential Standards, the Board considers that the nominee is not qualified to be a Director and/or their skills, knowledge and experience do not satisfy a present need of the Board and/or the Company; - (c) the Board considers that, following assessment of the nominee in accordance with the Fit and Proper Policy, the nominee is not fit and proper; or - (d) the Board considers the nominee has an interest which may interfere with the exercise of his or her independent judgment (including any matter which would disqualify the nominee from being an Independent Director). - 4.4.5 The functions of the Board under rule 4.4.4 may be delegated to a committee of the Board convened for this purpose. - 4.4.6 A Director who is standing for election at the meeting at which the relevant election is scheduled to occur is not entitled to be present for the Board's deliberation under rule 4.4.4 and is not entitled to vote in respect of the Board's determination.
-The Board's determination on the matter is final. - 4.4.7 If the Board accepts a nomination, the nominee will be submitted for election in accordance with rule 4.5.
+- 4.4.1 A member or member affiliate may seek to be nominated by the Board for election as a Director by submitting to the Secretary: - (a) a document in the form specified by the Board for this purpose setting out: - (i) their qualifications and eligibility to be a Director; - (ii) their skills, knowledge and experience and their relevance to discharging their duties as a director of the Company;

+- (iii) whether theyhave any interest or is aware of any matter which would affect their independence (including any matter relevant to the assessment of whether he or she would be an Independent Director); - (iv) whether they hold an office or has an interest in property whereby, whether directly or indirectly, duties or interests may be created that could conflict with the interests of a Director of the Company; - (v) such matters as are necessary to determine whether he or she meets the requirements of the Fit and Proper Policy; and - (vi) any other matter the Board reasonably requires; and - (b) a written consent to act as a Director. - 4.4.2 The documentation submitted in accordance with rule 4.4.1 must be received by the Secretary at least 60 days before the AGM at which the election is to take place. - 4.4.3 The Secretary must submit all nominations to the Board.
+The Board may reject a nomination if one or more of the following applies: - (a) the Board is not satisfied that the nominee is eligible to be a Director; - (b) having regard to relevant considerations including the range of skills, knowledge and experience on the Board and the requirements of the Act, the PHI Legislation, and the Prudential Standards, the Board considers that the nominee is not qualified to be a Director and/or their skills, knowledge and experience do not satisfy a present need of the Board and/or the Company; - (c) the Board considers that, following assessment of the nominee in accordance with the Fit and Proper Policy, the nominee is not fit and proper; - (d) the Board considers the nominee has an interest which may interfere with the exercise of their independent judgment including - (i) any matter which would disqualify the nominee from being an Independent Director, or - (ii) where a Relative of the nominee is already a Director or has already sought to be nominated for election as a Director and the election outcome has not yet been determined. - 4.4.4 The functions of the Board under rule 4.4.3 may be delegated to a committee of the Board convened for this purpose. - 4.4.5 A Director who is standing for election at the meeting at which the relevant election is scheduled to occur is not entitled to be Present for the Board's deliberation under rule 4.4.3 and is not entitled to vote in respect of the Board's determination.
+The Board's determination on the matter is final.

+4.4.6 If the Board accepts a nomination, the nominee will be submitted for election in accordance with rule 4.5.